 Our summer is coming to an end!
 It seems like just yesterday we were starting our kick-off to summer.
+We have had so much fun exploring great summer activities like Critter Encounters, Rita's Italian Ice and oh so much more!
 We hope your child has enjoyed their summer with us as much as we have enjoyed having them.